cardano-foundation/docs-cardano-org/index.rst

    :titlesonly:
    :hidden:

-   Learn About Native Tokens <native-tokens/learn-about-native-tokens.md>
+   Learn about Native Tokens <native-tokens/learn-about-native-tokens.md>
-   What is a Native Token and how it Compares to ada and ERC20 <native-tokens/what-is-a-native-token-and-how-it-compares-to-ada-and-erc20.md>
+   What is a Native Token and how it compares to ada and ERC20 <native-tokens/what-is-a-native-token-and-how-it-compares-to-ada-and-erc20.md>
    Minimum ada Value Requirement <native-tokens/minimum-ada-value-requirement.md>
-   Getting Started with Native Tokens <native-tokens/getting-started-with-native-tokens.md>
+   Getting started with Native Tokens <native-tokens/getting-started-with-native-tokens.md>
    Using the Token Registry <native-tokens/using-the-token-registry.md>
    Exercises <native-tokens/exercises.md>
    FAQs <native-tokens/faqs.md>